revaturelabs/interviewquestions/Angular.md

 <details><summary><b> Show Answer</b></summary>

 <blockquote>
-Promises are a feature of JavaScript that allow you to handle asynchronous code in a more synchronous way.
-They were introduced in ES6 (ECMAScript 2015) and are now a core part of the JavaScript language.

-A Promise is an object that represents a value that may not be available yet, but will be at some point in the future.
-It is a placeholder for a future value, or for a future error.
-Promises can have one of three states: pending, fulfilled, or rejected.
+A Promise is used to handle asynchronous operations.
+To understand a Promise in a simpler way, we can consider it as a placeholder for future upcoming values or errors.
+Promises have three states called pending, fulfilled, or rejected.

-When a Promise is pending, it means that the operation it represents is still in progress and the result is not yet available.
+When a Promise is in the pending state, it means that the operation is still in progress and we have not yet received the result.
 When a Promise is fulfilled, it means that the operation has completed successfully, and the result is available.
-When a Promise is rejected, it means that the operation has failed, and an error is available.
+When a Promise is rejected, it means that the operation has failed and has given us an error.
+Promises use the `then()` and `catch()` methods to handle the results.

-Promises are created using the Promise constructor, which takes a function as an argument.
-The function takes two parameters: resolve and reject. resolve is a function that is called when the operation is successful, and reject is a function that is called when the operation fails.

-Promises have two main methods for handling their results: then() and catch().
-The then() method is used to handle the successful completion of a Promise, and the catch() method is used to handle any errors that occur.

 </blockquote>